evmos/docs/docs/protocol/concepts/gas-and-fees.md

     * For Ethereum Transactions, nodes:
         1. Execute the transaction and update the state
         2. Calculate the gas used and compare it to the gas supplied, then refund a designated portion of the surplus
-        3. Send a fraction of the fees used as revenue to contract developers as part of the Revenue Module, if the transaction interacted with a registered smart contract
 5. Nodes run `EndBlock` for this block and store the block’s `GasWanted`

 ## Detailed Mechanics